ruby/setup-ruby/README.md

 By default, if there is a `Gemfile.lock` file with a `BUNDLED WITH` section, the latest version of Bundler with the same major version will be installed.
-Otherwise, the latest Bundler version is installed (except for Ruby 2.2 where only Bundler 1 is supported).
+Otherwise, the latest Bundler version is installed (except for Ruby 2.2 and 2.3 where only Bundler 1 is supported).

 This behavior can be customized, see [action.yml](action.yml) for details about the `bundler` input.